The Appalachian Historical Review

 An Audio Companion to the Research

-This is not a typical history podcast.
-The Appalachian Historical Review covers the full, unfiltered scope of Appalachian life.
-The goal is to move beyond basic names and dates and into the actual grit of the mountains, from complex social traditions and unique folklore to the specific survival strategies our ancestors used to navigate this terrain.
+The Appalachian Historical Review covers the full, unfiltered scope of Appalachian life, well past basic names and dates and into the actual grit of the mountains: complex social traditions, unique folklore, and the specific survival strategies our ancestors used to navigate this terrain.

-Each episode digs into the specific records that genealogists actually use.
-Beyond the basic census, into merchant ledgers, land grants, justice of the peace records, and tax lists that hold the real truth about how our ancestors lived.
-If it happened in Appalachia, we are covering it.
+Each episode digs into the records genealogists actually use.
+Past the basic census and into merchant ledgers, land grants, justice of the peace records, and tax lists that hold the real truth about how our ancestors lived.
+If it happened in Appalachia, we cover it.

 The Appalachian Historical Review podcast artwork